Andrew Waddington: Betwixt and Between – The Poetry of Landscape

 – Upper Space, YSP CentreAbout Andrew Waddington: Betwixt and Between – The Poetry of Landscape

-Bringing the Cornish coast to Yorkshire this autumn, painter and printmaker Andrew Waddington’s new works in the Visitor Centre will incorporate elements of architecture, mythology, poetry, art and music.
+Bringing the Cornish coast to Yorkshire this autumn, painter and printmaker Andrew Waddington’s new works in the Visitor Centre incorporate elements of architecture, mythology, poetry, art and music.

 When looking at his paintings the viewer does not know at what period in time the various elements are present; animals and objects float and fade in and out, and perspective is not necessarily followed.